netscaler/modern-apps-toolkit/README.md

 NetScaler provides a kubectl plug-in **netscaler** to inspect ingress controller deployments and aids in troubleshooting operations.
 You can inspect NetScaler config and related Kubernetes components using the subcommands available with this plug-in.
 For more information on how to use the plugin, see [Kubectl plugin document](netscaler-plugin/README.md)

 - NSIC Diagnostics Tool:
-NSIC Diagnostics tool is a simple shell script that collects information related to NetScaler Ingress Controller and applications deployed in the Kubernetes cluster.
+NSIC Diagnostics tool is a simple shell script that collects information related to NetScaler Ingress Controller, NetScaler GSLB Controller, NetScaler IPAM Controller, NetScaler Kubernetes Gateway Controller and applications deployed in the Kubernetes cluster.
-For more information on how this tool, see [NSIC Diagnostics Tool](nsic_diagnostics_tool/README.md)
+For more information on how this tool, see [Diagnostics Tool](diagnostics_tool/README.md)